biolink/biolink-model/docs/GenotypeToVariantAssociation.md

----
-parent: Classes
-title: biolink:GenotypeToVariantAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GenotypeToVariantAssociation
+# Type: genotype to variant association

 Any association between a genotype and a sequence variant.